-If you have money and want to spend them, Oslo and its surroundings have several shopping malls.
+If you have some money and want to spend them, Oslo and its surroundings have several shopping malls.
 In this guide we give you some suggestions for where to do the best shopping in Oslo.

 Tip; On the 5th floor, you find cheap Clas Ohlson store if you need to buy gadgets or other cheap things for your home.